digital-futures-academy/airport-challenge/README.md

 #### Tests:

-1. Prevent Take Off for a plane which is NOT currently landed in airport'
+1. Prevent Take Off for a plane which is NOT currently landed in airport
 2. Prevent Landing of a plane which is already landed in airport

 ```